-The Save Our Bones Program recommends a minimum intake of 500 mg of Vitamin C per day, preferably in the form of ascorbic acid.
+The Osteoporosis Reversal Program recommends a minimum intake of 500 mg of Vitamin C per day, preferably in the form of ascorbic acid.
 An ideal dose is 2,000 mg per day.
 Since Vitamin C is water-soluble, the body is capable of ridding itself of excess, as needed.

 A good way to gage your reaction should you wish to increase your Vitamin C dosage is to consume it to “bowel tolerance”.
 This is a method of utilizing Vitamin C in increasing doses, stopping just short of the amount that would produce gas, bloating, or loose stools.4

 A recent study published in 2017 analyzed the findings of two randomized control trials, each of which examined the effect of various doses of Vitamin C on the common cold.
 Both studies revealed a significant dose-response relationship between the common cold and duration of symptoms.
 In fact, those individuals who consumed 8 grams of Vitamin C per day had a 19% decrease in length of symptoms than those who had consumed 4 grams of Vitamin C.5